raymondworkshop/old.myblog/about.md

 email/g: wenlzhao@gmail.com .
 <br>

-Interesting Personal Reminders:
+Interesting Personal Reminders from Arnold O. Beckman:
  - "Alwyas do your best; never do anything half-hearted (either get into it or get out of it)"
- - "Always strive for excellence - there is no substitute for it"
+ - "Always strive for excellence - there is no substitute for it."
- - "Never do anything for which you'll be ashamed later"
+ - "Never do anything for which you'll be ashamed later."
+ - "Maintain integrity at all time."